Tomie Kawakami: Characteristics and abilities

+While Tomie's regenerative powers are extremely efficient, they can be slowed by exposing her regenerating body to acid.
+The rate is also reduced without a sufficient intake of nutrients, forcing her on one occasion to engage in cannibalism to accelerate her regeneration and development.
 In some works, it is implied that burning the body of a Tomie clone will kill her permanently, while in others, she regenerates from the ashes, though this could be because she was not completely burned.
-Sometimes, when a partially regenerated Tomie spends a long period of time without food, she will resort to cannibalism in one case, dozens of small fragments of Tomie's flesh fell into a pond below a waterfall, and formed sessile bodies, using their powers to lure men into pond, then devoured them alive, continuing this behavior until they were fully formed, at which point they nonchalantly walked out of the pond.
+In one case, dozens of small fragments of Tomie's flesh fell into a pond below a waterfall, forming sessile bodies.
+These bodies used their powers to lure men into a pond, then devoured them for sustenance until they finished regenerating, at which point the group of fully-formed clones nonchalantly walked out of the pond.

 Tomie can also clone herself by having her cells come into contact with a victim, in one case from the skin cells when the victim used her lipstick.
-These cells will slowly transform the victim into a clone of Tomie, though in some cases, usually when an organ of Tomie's ends up in someone else's body, a new Tomie will grow inside them from the organ and burst out from their body, similar to a Xenomorph from the Alien films.
+These cells will slowly transform the victim into a clone of Tomie, though in some cases, usually when an organ of Tomie's ends up in someone else's body, a new Tomie will grow inside them from the organ and burst out from their body if not surgically excised in time.

 Tomie is fully aware of her immortality, and generally uses it, along with her powers of seduction, to manipulate her victims seemingly for her own amusement.
 She does not actually care about any of the people she targets, being stated in the manga as viewing them as "accessories", and despite her vain attitude towards other people her powers cause them to overlook her attitude, though they usually end up having a breaking point in which they end up killing her after she makes fun of them too much.

-At times, due to the abundance of times Tomie has died again and again, two Tomie clones will come into conflict with each other, resulting in one attempting to kill the other, and often succeeding only in creating yet more clones of herself, while other times they burn the body and possibly succeed in eliminating their counterpart.
+At times, due to the abundance of times Tomie has died again and again, as well as many of her deaths involving dismemberment or separation of her tissues, two or more Tomie clones will emerge and eventually come into conflict with each other.
+However, their attempts at murdering each other often succeed only in creating yet more clones of herself, while other times they burn the body and possibly succeed in eliminating their counterpart.
 This was the basis for the 2007 film Tomie vs Tomie.
-However, if a group of Tomies are together while in the early stages of development, they will be civil to each other and act similar, even, to squabbling sisters, until they develop fully and begin to act more territorial.
+However, if a group of Tomies are together while in the early stages of development, they will be civil, behaving similarly to siblings until they develop fully and begin to act more territorial.